Panathinaikos Athletics

 The athletics department of Panathinaikos A.O. was founded in 1919 by the football players of the team.
 Amongst its first athletes were Giorgos Kalafatis, Apostolos Nikolaidis, Loukas Panourgias and Michalis Papazoglou.
 It is the second oldest department of the club operating continuously since its foundation, only behind the football department.

 In the 1928 Summer Olympics the athlete of the team, Antonis Kariofilis, became the first Greek to open the parade of nations.

 After World War II, a strong team was created with Giannis Lambrou, Rigas Efstathiadis, Antonis Tritsis and others.
 In the 1960s the great pole vaulter Christos Papanikolaou also joined the team.

 Through the next decades Panathinaikos won many Championships, in both men and women, becoming one of the strongest teams in the country.
 The men's team were Greek champions for 20 seasons in a row from 1955 to 1974, a record for Greek athletics until present day.

+History

+One of the most glorious departments of the Club is the track and field (athletics) section, founded in 1919, which has brought the most titles to Panathinaikos.

+Giorgos Kalafatis, Apostolos Nikolaidis, Michalis Papazoglou, Giannis Stavropoulos, Dimitris Demertzis, Loukas Panourgias, Dimitriadis, and Ponireas were among the pioneers of the department.

+The Club won its first national championship shortly thereafter, in 1921, in the men’s category, while the first women’s championship came in 1946.

+In 1955, Panathinaikos won the men’s championship — the first of 19 consecutive titles, a record-breaking achievement in Greek athletics, as from 1955 to 1974, Panathinaikos was the permanent Greek champion.

+In 1970, Christos Papanikolaou achieved one of the greatest feats in the Club’s and Greece’s sporting history by setting a world record in pole vault with a jump of 5.49 meters during the Balkan Games.

+During the 1980s, Panathinaikos began to enjoy success in indoor track and field as well, while the next great moment for the “Shamrock” came with Chrysopigi Devetzi’s silver medal in the 2004 Olympic Games.

+The Club’s successes continued in the following years despite financial challenges.

+The most successful year in terms of titles was 1982, when the department won 14 championships.
+Specifically: